2007: Exploring the Inner Space of the Celebes Sea Explorers

 Woods Hole Oceanographic Institution

-Larry Madin is a Senior Scientist and currently the acting Director of Research at the Woods Hole Oceanographic Institution (WHOI) in Woods Hole, MA.
-He grew up in northern California and received his AB degree from the University of California, Berkeley, and his PhD from UC Davis.
-His main research interests are in the biology of oceanic and deep-sea zooplankton, particularly medusae, siphonophores, ctenophores and pelagic tunicates.
-He was among the first biologists to use SCUBA and submersibles to study oceanic plankton in the early 1970’s.
+Larry Madin is a senior scientist and currently the acting director of research at the Woods Hole Oceanographic Institution (WHOI) in Woods Hole, Massachusetts.
+He grew up in northern California and received his AB degree from the University of California (UC) Berkeley, and his PhD from UC Davis.
+His main research interests are in the biology of oceanic and deep-sea zooplankton, particularly medusae, siphonophores, ctenophores, and pelagic tunicates.
+He was among the first biologists to use scuba and submersibles to study oceanic plankton in the early 1970s.
 Some of his recent research has been on the population dynamics and biogeochemical effects of salp blooms in the Antarctic and elsewhere, distribution of macro-plankton and fishes in the Arabian Sea, biodiversity of oceanic plankton in the Sargasso Sea, and development of new instrumentation for sampling and exploration.
-Dr. Madin was previously the Chair of the WHOI Biology Department, and Director of the Ocean Life Institute.
-He has continuing interests in the biodiversity, ecology, evolution and conservation of oceanic animals, and in the impacts of climate on marine ecosystems.
+Dr. Madin was previously the chair of the WHOI Biology Department, and director of the Ocean Life Institute.
+He has continuing interests in the biodiversity, ecology, evolution, and conservation of oceanic animals, and in the impacts of climate on marine ecosystems.

-As Chief Scientist of 2007:Exploring the Inner Space of the Celebes Sea, Dr. Madin has been responsible for overall expedition planning.
+As chief scientist of this Celebes Sea exploration, Dr. Madin has been responsible for overall expedition planning.
 He will oversee activities during the cruise, and coordinate follow-up research on the collected data and samples.
 After two Antarctic trips, he is definitely looking forward to diving in warm water.

 Toshinobu MikagawaToshinobu Mikagawa